-- 5.1.1 A critical element of Recovery is communication with families of children enrolled in child care, staff, Regional Child Care Certification staff, and local Early Learning Resource Center Offices.
-It is important to establish whether the facility is operational so families can make appropriate alternative arrangements for child care. - 5.1.2 Depending on the size and scale of a disaster or epidemic, ELRCs will partner with child care providers to identify placement opportunities for families who lost child care due to provider closures or emergency services workers supporting recovery activities. - 5.1.3 If providers are unable to re-open their facilities due to the event, but have identified alternative facilities to allow continuity of care, it is critical to contact the Regional Child Care Certification Office immediately.
-They can start the process to expedite an emergency relocation or the licensing of a new facility.
+5.1.1 A critical element of Recovery is communication with families of children enrolled in child care, staff, Regional Child Care Certification staff and local

-- 5.1.4 Providers impacted by an emergency should conduct a self-assessment to identify needs for their facility if their intent is to reopen. - 5.1.5 In the aftermath of a disaster, program staff may need to deal with the impacts of the disaster on their own family and may not be able to return to work.
-If a facility finds the need to hire additional staff or use volunteers to support reopening, they must continue to adhere to the Child Protective Service Law requirements for Child Abuse, Criminal Background, NSOR, and, FBI Fingerprint Certifications.
-For more information about the requirements for mandated reporting and child abuse certifications, visit the Keep Kids Safe PA website here.
+- Child Care Information Services Office.
+It is important to establish whether or not the facility is operational so families can make appropriate alternative arrangements for child care. - 5.1.2 Depending on the size and scale of a disaster, CCIS may be attempting to identify placement opportunities for families who lost child care due to the disaster or emergency services workers supporting recovery activities. - 5.1.3 If providers are unable to re-open their facilities due to the disaster, but have identified alternative facilities, it is critical to contact the Regional Child Care Certification Office immediately.
+They can start the process to expedite licensing at the new facility. - 5.1.4 Providers impacted by an emergency should conduct a self-assessment to identify needs for their facility if their intent is to reopen. - 5.1.5 In the aftermath of a disaster, program staff may need to deal with the impacts of the disaster on their own family and may not be able to return to work.
+In the event that a facility finds the need to hire additional staff or use volunteers to support reopening, they must continue to fulfill the Child Protective Service Law requirements for Child Abuse, Criminal Background and FBI Fingerprint Certifications.
+For more information about the requirements for mandated reporting and child abuse certifications visit the Keep Kids Safe PA website by clicking here.